 I couldn’t pull my eyes from his face.
 How had I not noticed him before?
+Clearly, I’d been living in the bubble of my own comfortable group of friends and usual classmates.
 I sucked in a deep breath, feeling like I couldn’t get enough air.
 An unrecognized feeling swelled within me, an odd combination of awe and anxiety, excitement and exhilaration, heat and happiness.
+Was that …?

 I nodded, still not understanding what “it” was, but relieved that I wasn’t alone in the feeling.